The Road to Recovery

 Hamilton Heights, Wells-Goodfellow, Kingsway West, O’Fallon, Penrose, College Hill, & Fairground

-Plan Area IV covers 4.32 square miles in the northwest section of the City of St. Louis.
-Its geographic boundaries include a western portion near Skinker Parkway, extending to Page Avenue and Natural Bridge Road.
+Geographic boundaries include a western portion near Skinker Parkway, extending to Page Avenue and Natural Bridge Road.
 On the eastern end, the area stretches from Natural Bridge Avenue to Glasgow Avenue, and from Ferry Street to I-70.

 Planning Area 5

-Planning Area V includes three neighborhoods: Academy-Sherman Park and Fountain Park Lewis Place.
 Panning just over one square mile and are home to 4,789 residents, these neighborhoods are rich in history and distinctive architecture.
 Together, these neighborhoods reflect the St. Louis’s evolving social and cultural landscape while preserving their unique character.